Apoo711/apoo711.github.io/src/blog/context-engineering.md

 ## How It Works: The Two-Step Workflow

-The framework's power lies in its simple but effective two-step process, which separates planning from implementation.
+The framework's power lies in its two-step process, which separates high-level planning from automated implementation.

 **Step 1: The Blueprint (Generation)**
 First, you don't just ask the AI to write code.
-You start by running the `generate-prp.sh` script with a simple feature request.
-This script asks Gemini to act as a senior engineer and create a detailed technical plan, or a **Product Requirements Prompt (PRP)**.
-This plan includes a proposed file structure, a task breakdown, and even a validation plan.
-The AI is forced to think through the entire problem *before* writing a single line of code.
+You start by creating a feature request and running the `generate-prp.sh` script.
+This script sends your request to Gemini and asks it to act as a senior engineer, creating a detailed technical plan, or a **Product Requirements Prompt (PRP)**.
+This forces the AI to think through the entire problem before writing a single line of code.

-**Step 2: The Build (Execution)**
+**Step 2: The Build (The AI Agent)**
-Once you have this detailed blueprint, you kick off the `execute-prp.sh` script.
-This takes the comprehensive PRP and gives it back to Gemini with a clear instruction: "Build this."
-Because all the research, planning, and context gathering is already done, the AI can focus entirely on executing the plan and writing clean, correct code that fits perfectly into your project.

-This separation of planning from implementation is the key.
-It prevents the AI from making "good guesses" and ensures it follows a pre-approved, context-aware plan every time.
+This is where the magic happens.
+Once you have the PRP, you kick off the `execute-prp.sh script`.
+This script is a true **AI agent** that manages the entire development process for you:

+1. It sends the detailed PRP to Gemini to get a step-by-step implementation plan.
+2. It **parses** the AI's response, identifying shell commands to run and code files to create.
+3. It then executes this plan step-by-step, **pausing to ask for your confirmation** before running any command or writing any file.

+This allows you to sit back and supervise as the AI builds the entire feature for you, right in your local terminal, with you in complete control.

 ## Why This is a Game-Changer for Gemini Users